-Qpractice provides products and services, including a study tips blog site and course membership site, for NCIDQ Exam candidates in the United States and Canada.
+Qpractice provides products and services, including a study tips blog site, course membership site, and study group, for NCIDQ Exam candidates in the United States and Canada.
 By using the Qpractice Websites and Services, you consent to the data practices described in this statement.

 Our Websites and Services may include links to third-party websites, plug-ins, and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
-Qpractice encourages you to review the privacy statements of websites you choose to link to from Qpractice so that you can understand how those websites collect, use and share your information.
+Qpractice encourages you to review the privacy statements of third-party websites so that you can understand how those websites collect, use and share your information.
 Qpractice is not responsible for the privacy statements or other content on websites outside of the Qpractice website.

 Qpractice collects personal data for the following purposes: